-Market price, dividends, and share distribution: An Enterprise shall disclose information on the market price, dividends, and share distribution for the securities it has issued.
+Market price, dividends, and share distribution: A Non-life Enterprise shall disclose information on the market price, dividends, and share distribution for the securities it has issued.

-- 1. Market price information: When an Enterprise has market-listed or OTC-listed securities, a note shall be appended providing the highest and lowest transaction prices for the securities in each quarter of the previous two years (Form 11). - 2.
-Dividend information: explaining dividend policy, and cash dividends per share issued, and amounts of stock dividends on retained earnings and on capital reserve during the previous two years.
+1. Market price information: When an Enterprise has market-listed or OTClisted securities, a note shall be appended providing the highest and lowest transaction prices for the securities in each quarter of the previous two years (Form 11).

+2. Dividend information: explaining dividend policy, and cash dividends per share issued, and amounts of stock dividends on retained earnings and on capital reserve during the previous two years.
 The amounts of any accumulated and unpaid dividends shall be disclosed.
-A note shall be appended to explain any current or anticipated material change in the Enterprise's dividend policy (Form 12). - 3.
-Share distribution: explaining share distribution of common stock and preferred stock of the Enterprise as of the balance sheet date (Form 13).
-When an Enterprise carries out a capital increase out of earnings or capital reserves, it shall disclose information on market price and cash dividends per share adjusted retroactively for the post-increase number of shares.
+A note shall be appended to explain any current or anticipated material change in the Nonlife Enterprise's dividend policy (Form 12).

+3. Share distribution: explaining share distribution of common stock and preferred stock of the Non-life Enterprise as of the balance sheet date (Form 13).

+When a Non-life Enterprise carries out a capital increase out of earnings or capital reserves, it shall disclose information on market price and cash dividends per share adjusted retroactively for the post-increase number of shares.

-An Enterprise shall disclose any transfers of shares or changes in pledging of shares during the current period by the directors, supervisors, managers, or any shareholder holding 10 per cent or more of the total number of shares of the company (Form 14).
+A Non-life Enterprise shall disclose any transfers of shares or changes in pledging of shares during the current period by the directors, supervisors, managers, or any shareholder holding 10 per cent or more of the total number of shares of the company (Form 14).

-An Enterprise approved to offer and issue securities through the blanket reporting system shall disclose the issuance amount approved and information on any previous or planned securities issues (Form 15).
+A Non-life Enterprise that appreced to offer and issue securities through the blanket reporting registration system shall disclose the issuance amount approved and information on any previous or planned securities issues (Form 15).